ahussein88/Forrest-Cover-Type-Classifcation/README.md

 ## Overview

-  * **Challenge:**  The dataset contains 15120 observations which contains that ranges from Elevaiton, Slope, and horizontal_distance_to Roadways.

-  * **Approach:** In this project, we want to use a variety of algorithms and classifiers to predict the type of tree cover in a sample area within Roosevelt National Forest of Northern Colorado given various other features about the area, including the soil type, the vertical and horizontal distance to hydrology, the elevation, etc. We will use the following algorithms to make our prediction.
+  * **Challenge:**  The goal of this challenge is to predict the type of tree cover in a sample area strictly based on cartographic variable such as elevation, shadow coverage, distance to nearby landmarks (roads etcetera), soil type, and local topography.

+  * **Approach:** For this project, I utilized scikit decision tree and the K-Nearest Neighbor classifers.
+The reason why I decided to use scikit decision tree was because I wanted to use it to compare it to the K-Nearest Neighbor classifier and see which algorithm/classifier would be more effificent.

-  * **Summary of the performance achieved:** K-NN algorithm classified 92.71% of the of the trees correctly.
-Our decision tree classified 93.56% of the of the trees correctly
+  * **Summary of the performance achieved:** I iniitaly hypotheized that K-NN would be more efficient but after running the data.
+K-NN algorithm classifier was accurately predicted 92.71% of the of the trees correctly.
+Where as the decision tree classified 93.56% of the of the trees correctly.

 ## Summary of Workdone:
-*...

 ### Data

 * Data:
-  * Type: CSV File
+  * Type: CSV Files
-    * Input: The dataset contains 15120 observations for each observation there is a different column
+    * Input: The dataset contained 15120 observations made from different trees that are randomly sorted.
+The training dataset only contains the cartographic variables.
-    * Input: CSV file of features
+    * Output: Create a integer classification for the forest cover type, there was a total of 7 different tree types.
   * Size: 96.64 MB
-  * Instances (Train, Test, Validation Split): ..
+  * Instances (Train, Test, Validation Split): The training set (15120 observations) contains both features and the Cover_Type.
+The test set contains only the features.
+You must predict the Cover_Type for every row in the test set (565892 observations).

 #### Preprocessing / Clean up